teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 400, never nickname text alone.
 Writes require `on`, are suppressed before the service in `observe`, and expose no recall mutation.
 No package requests this capability, no command moves and no factoid data changes in MB760.

+MB761 adopts only the two commands covered by that authority. `factoids-v3` requests `data.factoids.write` and mounts `learn` plus `forget` through the saved-entry bridge. `observe` executes parsing but the core suppresses the v3 write before the service; the historical fallback then remains the single visible mutation. `on` performs exactly one bounded core-authorized write.
+`whatis` and `?keyword` remain historical because their recall increment still has no dedicated capability.
+The package remains unloaded, disabled and off by default, and rollback restores all four saved command entries.